P&L Management | Benefits, Examples & Analysis

 Why Is P&L Management Important?

 P&L management connects directly to the primary goal of every for-profit organization: generating profits and growing margins.
-The profit and loss statement tells you how you did during a specific period.
+The profit and loss statement created with financial reporting tells you how you did during a specific period.
 P&L management can show you how you can do even better in the future by helping you fine-tune where you’re putting your resources.
 For example, P&L management can tell where you’re getting the most value for your organization, guiding you on everything from product development to staffing, from research and development to technology implementation.

 It can also show you where you’re not getting enough value even when you’re profitable overall.
 In some cases, you can use it to decide which product lines to retire.
 In others, which customers to “fire.”